4GeeksAcademy/css-tutorial-exercises-course/exercises/08-Rounded-Image/README.md

 ## 💡 Hint:

-+ If the image ends up being bigger than the `div` (or with different proportions) you can adjust the `object-position` to choose what part of the image you want to display inside of the circle.
++ If the image ends up being bigger than its container (or with different proportions) you can adjust the `object-position` to choose what part of the image you want to display inside of the circle.

 + You can also read [this great article about object fit](https://css-tricks.com/on-object-fit-and-object-position/)

++ Additionally you can [read the documentation on object-position](https://developer.mozilla.org/en-US/docs/Web/CSS/object-position) and [the documentation on object-fit](https://developer.mozilla.org/en-US/docs/Web/CSS/object-fit)